-Iranian President Hassan Rouhani told NBC News on Wednesday that the country will never develop nuclear weapons and that he has the clout to make a deal with the West on the disputed atomic program.
+Iranian President Hassan Rouhani told NBC News on Wednesday that his administration will never develop nuclear weapons and that he has full authority to make a deal with the West on the disputed atomic program.

-His answers underscored the shift in Iranian politics since Rouhani was elected with just over 50 percent of the vote.
-In his inaugural address, he spoke of engagement with the West to end sanctions over the nuclear program.
+Elected in June with just over 50 percent of the vote, he was the only non-conservative in a field of hard-liners.
+In his inaugural address, he spoke of engagement with the West to end sanctions over Iran's disputed nuclear program.

 "The Iranian people voted 'yes' to moderation," he said in his speech.

 Rouhani's appearance next Tuesday at the U.N.
 General Assembly — where western diplomats regularly stalked out of Ahmedinejad's fiery speeches — should provide more clues to just how moderate he is.

 But analysts say there is reason to believe it's not all talk.